linuxmint/cinnamon-spices-themes/Adapta-Eta/README.md

 ## Adapta-Eta

-A compact dark theme based on Material Design Guidelines.
+A compact light theme based on Material Design Guidelines.
 Cinnamon, Metacity, GTK2, GTK3.18 and GTK3.22+ themes are included.

 ## Credits